Are you Interested in knowing the top 10 Richest States in Nigeria?

 Edo state is nicknamed the Heart Beat of Nigeria.
 It has an area size of 6,873 square miles and a population of 3,233,366 people.

-Some of Edo’s mineral resources are marbles, gypsum, kaolin, quartzite, graphite and Clay.
+Some of Edo’s mineral resources are marble, gypsum, kaolin, quartzite, graphite, and Clay.

 8. Akwa Ibom State – (GDP: $11.179 Billion)